Supporting People in Custody

 Where it all started

 Kay started her work with incarcerated populations by volunteering to teach yoga at a Minnesota women’s prison in 2014.
 One of the first things she did upon her move to the Columbia Gorge in 2016 was to reach out to NORCOR to see if they wanted to offer yoga to the inmates.
 Kay’s work started as an eight-week trial of one weekly yoga class for women and one weekly class for youth.
 Given the positive results of the classes, NORCOR was excited to continue the classes on an ongoing basis.
-In 2018 the work became a community program of CultureSeed, a 501c3 Nonprofit based in White Salmon, WA.
+In 2018 the work became a community program of CultureSeed, a 501c3 Nonprofit based in White Salmon, WA before it was weaved into Alton Counseling and Consulting in March of 2024.

 Since 2016 Kay has served over 2000 inmates and created a strong partnership with NORCOR.
 Kay has since expanded offerings to include behavioral health services and peer groups.
 Providing services at NORCOR supports some of the most vulnerable people in our community.
 Providing classes to inmates is an opportunity to positively impact a population that is outside the reach of most social programs.